-Elmira, N.Y., September 2–State Senator George Winner (R-C-I, Elmira) said today that several area municipalities, including the cities of Corning, Hornell, Elmira and Ithaca, have been awarded state grant funding through the Restore-NY Communities Initiatives (Restore-NY) program.
+Albany, N.Y.-- State Senator George H. Winner, Jr. (R-C-I, Elmira) announced today that several area municipalities, including the cities of Corning, Elmira and Ithaca, have been awarded state grant funding through the Restore-NY Communities Initiatives (Restore-NY) program.

-“We envisioned Restore-NY as yet another building block in the restoration and revitalization of quality communities throughout the Southern Tier and Finger Lakes regions and statewide,” said Winner.
-“It’s proven a useful tool in sparking local economic development, creating local jobs and energizing community pride.”
+"We envisioned Restore-NY as yet another building block in the restoration and revitalization of quality communities throughout the Southern Tier-Finger Lakes region and statewide," said Winner.
+"It’s proven a useful tool in sparking local economic development, creating local jobs and energizing community pride."